Guy Madjo: Macclesfield Town

 Madjo joined Conference National side Macclesfield Town in March 2013.
 He made his debut for the club two days after signing, as an 80th-minute substitute in Macclesfield's 2–1 home victory over lowly AFC Telford United.
 It took Madjo seven games to open his goalscoring account, and it came in Macclesfield's penultimate game of the campaign, in an entertaining 5–4 defeat away to Woking.
 A week later, on 20 April 2013, he ended the campaign by scoring a "30-yard stunner" to help earn Macclesfield a 2–1 win against Cambridge United at Moss Rose, ending the club's five-match losing streak in the process.

 Tuen Mun SA and Looktabfah

 In September 2013, Madjo joined Hong Kong First Division League club Tuen Mun SA for the 2013–14 season.
-However, he stayed at the club for just two months, scoring two goals in five league games.
+However, he stayed at the club for two months, scoring two goals in five league games.
 He later played for Looktabfah in the Thai Regional League Central & Western Division.